QunaSys/quantum-algorithm-grand-challenge-2024/.github/ISSUE_TEMPLATE/final-submission.md

 A link to the final source code for your team's hackathon project (e.g., a GitHub repo).

 ## Your score (Optional)
 This will be used for reference during score evaluation.
-The results from less than three calculation are also acceptable
+The results from less than ten calculation are also acceptable